MediaComem/comem-masrad-dfa/subjects/jquery-dom/README.md

 # jQuery - DOM Manipulation

-Learn how to use the jQuery library for manipulating the DOM of a WebPage and, thus, creating interactivity.
+Learn how to use the jQuery library to manipulate the DOM of a web page and creating interactivity.

 <!-- slide-include ../../BANNER.md -->